Most Popular Areas to Live for Foreigners in Japan

 Accounting for roughly 20% of Japan’s foreign community, Tokyo has begun to increasingly take on a “global city” character in recent years.

-Alongside flocks of tourists, it’s not uncommon to spot foreign residents mingling alongside Japanese locals throughout the 23 wards of Tokyo.
+Alongside flocks of tourists in Tokyo, it’s not uncommon to spot foreign residents mingling alongside Japanese locals throughout the 23 wards of the city.

-Many of Japan’s biggest companies are headquartered in Tokyo alongside a wide selection of international schools and trailblazing arts, tech, and IT sectors.
+Many of Japan’s biggest companies are headquartered in Tokyo, along with a wide selection of international schools and trailblazing arts, tech, and IT sectors.
+Moreover, Tokyo plays a dominant role in defining modern Japanese pop culture.

 Aichi

-A more surprising entry, the central prefecture of Aichi and its capital of Nagoya comes in second place for foreign nationals with over 230,000 foreign residents.
+A more surprising entry is that the central prefecture of Aichi and its capital of Nagoya comes in second place for foreign nationals, with over 230,000 foreign residents.

 Aichi’s flourishing Brazilian community leads the pack, many of whom work for Toyota or another of the numerous manufacturers based in Aichi.